warren-bank/mirror-XMail-mail-server/Readme.txt

 Part 6			Build

-	In Windows NT I give You a project that can be loaded from Visual C++ while in Linux ( and other Unixes ) I give You a Makefile.lnx ( for now ) :
+	In Windows NT I give You a project that can be loaded from Visual C++ while in *nixes :

 	# make -f Makefile.lnx		( Linux )
-	# make -f Makefile.sso		( Sun/Solaris - You need GCC to build on Solaris )
+	# make -f Makefile.slx		( Linux on SPARC )
 	# gmake -f Makefile.bsd		( FreeBSD - You need GCC and GMAKE to build on FreeBSD )
+	# make -f Makefile.sso		( Sun/Solaris on SPARC - You need GCC to build on Solaris )
+	# make -f Makefile.ssx		( Sun/Solaris on Intel - You need GCC to build on Solaris )

 	will build XMail and tools executables.
 	As soon as the project reach a higher maturity I plan to supply a configure script.